Skip to Main Content

 Next, pedal through the Lincolnville Historic District, a 45-square-block area of the city.
 Once a focal point for the Civil Rights Movement, the district today contains the highest concentration of Victorian-era buildings in St. Augustine, as well as a museum and cultural center.
 Along the way, you stop for lunch at a revered local restaurant.

 There’s time this afternoon to cycle to the Nombre de Dios Mission, home to a dramatic cross that stands 204 feet tall, and the Fountain of Youth Archaeological Park, said to be the spot where Spanish explorer Ponce de León first landed on Florida shores in 1513.
 Today, the 15-acre park is a paradise for historians and nature lovers alike, overlooking the Matanzas River and St. Augustine Inlet.
 Discover the early history of St. Augustine here before continuing across the bridge to the beautiful beaches in the seaside town of Vilano.
 Or return to your hotel and take a swim or grab a refreshing drink.
 You may take an optional student-guided tour of historic Flagler College.
-Originally built as the Ponce de León Hotel, it includes the largest collection of Tiffany stained-glass windows and is listed on the National Register of Historic Places.
+Originally built as the Ponce de León Hotel, it includes one of the largest collections of Tiffany stained-glass windows in their original location and is listed on the National Register of Historic Places.

 In the evening, you cross the road to the City Marina and board the Schooner Freedom for a delightful sunset sail.
 Feel free to join the crew as they raise the sails!